SoezeriDalyan/SemsterProject/README.md

 ## Trading Deals

-Users can initiate trading deals by offering a card in the store with specific requirements for the desired card in return.
+Users can initiate trading deals by offering a card in the store with specific requirements for the desired card in return

-## Optional Features

-- Trading system: Trade cards vs coins.
-- Additional card classes (e.g., trap cards, passive spells).
-- Further element types (e.g., ice, wind).
-- Friends List: Play against friends and manage friends by username.
-- Card descriptions.
-- Extended Scoreboard with ELO or WHR.
-- Ability to add virtual coins with stats on spent coins.
-- Transaction history.
-- Win/lose ratio in user stats.

 ## How to Run